 How much detergent you really need for a load might change day by day, depending on the weather and your environment.
 If you have a load of particularly soiled laundry, it’s okay to use a bit more detergent if you believe it’s necessary.

 If you’re a fan of liquid detergent, 2 teaspoons might not seem like much.
 Keep in mind that the measuring cup you get with your bottle of liquid laundry detergent is about 10 times bigger than the actual amount needed.
 This is just another tactic used by soap companies to get you to spend more on their products.

 What Happens When Too Much Detergent is Used?

 Using too much detergent in your washing machine can lead to many nuisances and the possibility of mechanical damage being done to the unit.
 Here are some common problems that result from using too much soap for your laundry:

-- Slime build-up in the basin: Too much detergent leads to an accumulation of a slimy residue in the basin of your washing machine.
-This build-up will result in a deficiency in the washer’s ability to properly clean your clothes.
+Slime buildup in the basin: Too much detergent leads to an accumulation of detergent residue in the basin of your washing machine.
+This buildup will result in a deficiency in the washer’s ability to properly clean your clothes.

-- Damage to the water level pressure switch: Excess soap can intrude the water lines that supply the washer with water.
-If soap intrusion becomes severe, the water level pressure switch can be damaged, resulting in an expensive repair or replacement of the unit.
+Damage to the water level pressure switch: Excess soap can intrude the water lines that supply the washer with water.
+If soap intrusion becomes severe, the water level pressure switch can be damaged, resulting in an expensive repair or a complete washer replacement.